marhoy/nrk-download/README.md

 ```
 $ pip uninstall nrkdownload
 ```
 NOTE: This will not uninstall the required packages that might have been installed together with nrkdownload.
-Type `pip list --user` to list all user-installed packages, and uninstall them if you know that you don't need them.
+Type `pip list --user` to list all user-installed packages, and uninstall them if you know that you don't need them anymore.

 # FFmpeg
 The videos and subtitles are downloaded using [FFmpeg](https://ffmpeg.org/).
 It is available for all major operating systems.
 You need to install ffmpeg and make it available in your $PATH before you can use nrkdownload.

 ## For Linux
 Depending on your Linux-distribution, you might have to add a package-repository in order to install ffmpeg.
-If you are stuck, try too Google `installing ffmpeg for YOUR_LINUX_DISTRO`.
+If you get stuck, try too Google `installing ffmpeg for YOUR_LINUX_DISTRO`.

 ## For MacOS
 Download the static build of the latest release (currently 3.2.2).
 Open the .dmg-file and copy the binary file `ffmpeg` to e.g. a directory `bin` inside your home directory.
 Then, add ~/bin to your PATH.